MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 	# S   SH    Z     ZH
 	# 2268  187 1296  3

-Reorder the sibilants into a more intuitive order (alveolars then postalveolars):
+Reorder the sibilants into a more intuitive order (alveolars then post-alveolars):

 .. code-block:: R